MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * None

 ##### CancelFaceTraining - BETA
-Cancels face training that is currently in progress.
+Halts face training that is currently in progress.
+A face training session stops automatically, so you do not need to use the CancelFaceTraining command unless you want to abort a training that is in progress.

 Arguments:
 * None

 ##### StopFaceRecognition - BETA
 Stops the process of Misty recognizing a face she sees.